mickeyJoe86/CSharpParadigms/Dynamic/README.md

 5. Dynamic Object more powerful than Expando, because it contains more overrides inside that can be used to influence how it behaves at runtime.

-6. DLR Allows for Interop with Languages like IronRuby, IronPython, Clojure
+6. DLR Allows for Interop with Languages like IronRuby, IronPython, Clojure.
+Works by creating scope to pass variables and objects to various Language engines to be consumed by those languages.